decisionpatterns/cache/DESIGN.md

 ## Introduction

-The cache package allows the user to save and restore files *unambiguously* and *robustly* with only a few simple commands regardless of the mechanism for doing so.
+The cache package allows the user to save and restore files *unambiguously* and *robustly* with only a few simple commands regardless of the backend mechanism for doing so.
+The files are written to a known location on the file system with easily recognizable names.

-At the heart of this is ensuring uniqueness of data files.
+An alternative solution would simply use the object name and not worry about how they are written

+## Features

+ - Read and write by simple, intuitive commands with few arguments
+ - Abstracted away complexities of storage
+ - Object uniqueregardless of save/restore method
+ - Metadata (dim,length,etc) available without reading the files
+ - Provides one interface for all I/O

 ## Goal(s)